Europe Travel Guide: Top Cities, Routes, and Tips

 Off the beaten track, Toulouse is one of France’s most beautiful and underrated cities with a unique history.
 Toulouse’s architecture, fabulous museums, historic churches, and great value for money make the city a perfect option for travellers looking for an alternative to Paris and Nice.

-Top Attractions to Visit in France
+Popular Attractions to Visit in France

 The Eiffel Tower

 It was built from 1887 to 1889 as the entrance gate to the World’s Fair and to commemorate the 100th anniversary of the French Revolution.
-The famous steel structure is named after its builder Gustave Eiffel.
+The famous steel structure is named after its builder, Gustave Eiffel.

 Before getting its now-familiar grey paint job, the Eiffel Tower was painted red.
 During your visit, you can go up to the top observation deck; from there, you will have the perfect panoramic view of Paris.
 Up to the second floor at 116 meters, you can either take an elevator or climb 704 steps.